Sayuri128/wakaranai/README.md

 * Anime
     * [AnitubeInUa](https://anitube.in.ua/)

-## Capyscript Features

-* HTTP Requests: Capyscript provides different types of HTTP requests, allowing the app to fetch manga content from various websites.
-* Headless WebView: You can use a headless web view for fetching content.
-This is particularly useful for accessing protected sites or those requiring authorization.
-* JS Code Execution: Capyscript allows users to execute JavaScript code within the embedded browser, offering flexibility for handling dynamic content.

 For those interested in delving deeper into the project, a [public repository](https://github.com/Sayuri128/wakaranai_configs) is available containing the sources that I have personally used.
 This repository can serve as a reference for understanding the code structure and implementation details.

 By default, Wakaranai fetches script configurations from the public repository mentioned above.
-However, to enhance flexibility and customization, there are plans to implement a feature allowing users to add external repositories directly within the app.
-This functionality is on the roadmap and will be added to the app as soon as possible.